Board of Directors

 Kim has been a member of the Washington Wine Commission, the Grays Harbor Planning Commission, the State of Hawaii Ocean Spills At Sea panel, a Maui Community College Marine Options Program advisor, The Ocean Recreation Council of Hawaii Maui representative, the Maui Commercial Boater and Ocean Affiliated Transportation Association president, a Washington State Governor’s Fishery Advisory Board appointee, a Washington State Charterboat Association board member, a Westport Charterboat Association Board member, and the Alpha Rho Chi medalist at the Washington State University School of Architecture.

 Kim and her husband Blain live on the winery grounds between Westport and Aberdeen, Washington.
-Their adult children also live and work on the property.

 Susan serves as a council member for the City of Ocean Shores.
 Her prior experience includes serving on the Board of Equalization for Grays Harbor County; a member of the Planning Commission for the City of Ocean Shores; Director of the Lakeside Fire Protection District Governing Board in Lakeside California; Commissioner for the Heartland Communications Facility Authority; Chief Executive Officer for Backyard Tourist, Inc. a 501(c)(3) educational organization; member of the City of Santee Planning Commission and chairperson for the Assessment Appeals Board for San Diego County.
 Susan received an Applied Bachelor’s in Telecommunication and Film from San Diego State University.
 Susan and her husband Tom live in Ocean Shores, Washington.